Oops! Sorry!!

 For some:

-- Being around others doesn’t make their loneliness go away either.
+- Being around people DOESN'T make their loneliness go away either

-So you might be shy, insecure, or anxious, with your emotions saying you need a 'big house,' 'fast car,' 'prestigious job,' or you need to "do this," "have that," or "go there" without ever removing those feelings.
+So, you might feel shy, insecure, or anxious, with your emotions saying you need a 'big house,' 'fast car,' 'prestigious job,' or you need to "do this," "have that," or "go there" without ever removing those feelings.

 As you can see…

-Not to mention, they can string you along like a carrot on a stick.
+7. They can string you along like a carrot on a stick

 How does one get a handle on all this?